protyushn1999/Youtube-Fampay/README.md

 ## How to run the project

 - clone the project to your desktop
-- go to client and server directory and run ==npm install== to install all the dependencies for frontend and backend
+- go to client and server directory and run <mark> npm install </mark> to install all the dependencies for frontend and backend